jomout/Backend-Middleware-ROS/robotics-middleware/README.md

 1. Client calls the gateway: `POST /api/device/stack`, DB insert (status `pending`) and `XADD` on `task_stacks`.
 2. Middleware consumes the stream entry:

-    - Validates device online status and ownership
+    - Validates device online status
     - Loads `pending` stack
     - Marks `in_progress`
     - Executes (ROS or simulated)
     - Updates to `completed` or `failed`
-    - `XACK` message
+    - Always `XACK` the message after processing

 If the middleware is offline, entries remain in the stream and will be processed when it starts.